Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits: Experiments

 \section{Experiments}

 In this section, we evaluate CMOSS on both synthetic and real-world datasets under semi-bandit feedback, benchmarking against three representative baselines: CUCB, EXP3.M, and HYBRID.
 In addition, we conduct ablation studies to investigate the influence of key parameters and assess the robustness of CMOSS under various configurations.
-All results are averaged over 10 independent runs of 100000 rounds, including those in Appendix \ref{append:experiments}.
-Further experimental details and additional ablation results are provided in Appendix \ref{append:experiments}.
-Visual comparisons across all experiments are summarized in Figure \ref{fig:datasets}.
+All results are averaged over 10 independent runs of $100000$ rounds, including those in \Cref{append:experiments}.
+Further experimental details and additional ablation results are provided in \Cref{append:experiments}.
+Visual comparisons across all experiments are summarized in \Cref{fig:datasets}.

-For all experiments, we fix the confidence parameter of CMOSS to \(\delta = 0.00001\), which is of the same order of magnitude as the theoretical result $\frac{m}{kT}$ (see Section \ref{sec:cmoss_algo}).
-For EXP3.M, we use a mixing coefficient \(\gamma = 0.01\), as it yields favorable empirical performance in our settings (see Appendix \ref{append:exp3m_gamma}).
+For all experiments, we fix the confidence parameter of CMOSS to \(\delta = 0.00001\), which is of the same order of magnitude as the theoretical results $\frac{m(\log k)^2}{kT}, k\leq \frac{m}{2}$ and $\frac{(m-k)^2\log k\log (m-k)}{k^2T}, k>\frac{m}{2}$ (see \Cref{sec:cmoss_algo} and \Cref{append:cmoss_proof}).
+For EXP3.M, we use a mixing coefficient \(\gamma = 0.01\), as it yields favorable empirical performance in our settings (see \Cref{append:exp3m_gamma}).
 All rewards follow Bernoulli distributions: pulling arm $\arm_i$ yields reward $1$ with probability \(\mu_i\), and $0$ otherwise, where \(\mu_i\) denotes the true mean (interpretable as the latent click-through probability in recommendation tasks).